The Real Thing (2 Unlimited song): Critical reception

-Scottish newspaper Perthshire Advertiser said, "They've found a new formula yet, but it'll still be a smash!"
-In an retrospective review, Pop Rescue noted that "it's clear here that 2 Unlimited were packing a punch with this song 'and we're not gonna stop until we reach the highest top', sings Anita."
-James Hamilton from the RM Dance Update declared it as a "typically cheesy frantic pop galloper".
+Stuart Bailie from NME commented, "Imagine Bach writing his 'Toccata and Fugue in D minor' if he was rammed to the gills on turbo-power disco biscuits and allowed access to every crap rave slogan of the last five years."
+Scottish Perthshire Advertiser said, "They've found a new formula yet, but it'll still be a smash!"
+James Hamilton from the Record Mirror Dance Update named it a "typically cheesy frantic pop galloper" in his weekly dance column.
 Tim Marsh from Select stated that it "has a funky key riff".
 Tom Doyle from Smash Hits gave it three out of five, commenting, "ditching their heavy heavy techno techno for a bit of a housey classical vibe, the 'Limited look set to continue their near unblemished run of chart hits."

 Chart performance

-"The Real Thing" was a major hit in several countries, making it one of 2 Unlimited's most successful songs.
-It peaked at number-one in Finland, Lithuania and the Netherlands, as well as on the Eurochart Hot 100.
-The single reached number two in Belgium, Denmark, Sweden and Switzerland, and was also a top 10 hit in Austria (7), France (10), Germany (4), Norway (5), Scotland (10), Spain (3) and the United Kingdom.
-In the latter, it went to number six on 22 May 1994, during its second week on the UK Singles Chart, while peaking at number 12 on the UK Dance Singles Chart.
-In addition, the song was a top 20 hit in Iceland, reaching number 14.
+"The Real Thing" peaked at number one in Finland, Lithuania and the Netherlands, as well as on the Eurochart Hot 100, on which it peaked during its fourth week on the chart, on 18 June 1994.
+In Finland, it spent three weeks as number one on the Suomen virallinen lista, where it debuted at the top position on the chart on 4 June.
+In the band's native Netherlands, it topped the Single Top 100 chart for two weeks, with seven weeks within the top 10 in total.
+The single reached number two in Belgium, Denmark, Sweden and Switzerland.

-Outside Europe, "The Real Thing" peaked at number two in Israel, number 22 in New Zealand and number 39 in Australia.
-The single has sold 633,000 copies worldwide.
+"The Real Thing" was a top-10 hit in Austria, France, Germany, Ireland, Norway, Spain, and the United Kingdom.
+In the UK, it peaked at number six on 22 May, during its second week on the UK Singles Chart, while peaking at number 12 on the Music Week Dance Singles chart.
+In addition, the song was a top-20 hit in Iceland and a top-30 hit in Italy, reaching numbers 14 and 22, respectively.
+Outside Europe, "The Real Thing" peaked at number five in Canada, number 22 in New Zealand, and number 39 in Australia.
+According to Billboard magazine, the single has sold 633,000 copies worldwide as of 1996.

 Airplay

-"The Real Thing" entered the European airplay chart Border Breakers at number 12 on 4 June due to crossover airplay in East Central-, West-, Central-, Northwest- and North-European regions, and peaked at the third position on 2 July.
+"The Real Thing" reached number one on the European Dance Radio chart on 9 June 1994.
+It also entered the European airplay chart Border Breakers at number 12 on 4 June due to crossover airplay in East Central-, West-, Central-, Northwest- and North-European regions, and peaked at the third position on 2 July.

 Music video

-The accompanying music video for "The Real Thing" was directed by Nigel Simpkiss and released in the UK in May 1994.
-The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+The music video for "The Real Thing" was directed by Nigel Simpkiss and produced by Swivel Films.
+It was released in the UK in May 1994, receiving heavy rotation on MTV Europe and Germany's VIVA, where it was A-listed.
+Slijngaard told Melody Maker, "The new look's a bit 'Terminator'.
+There's a guy on skates with, uh, all computer things and lights, and those two [Steve and Claire, the 2U dancers] are just boogieing away.
+It's gonna be fast, you know?"